Sign In Register

 Is South Fork a Good Place to Live?

-Based on current data, South Fork receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
-Areas to be aware of include long commute times, high obesity rates.
-South Fork offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, South Fork receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, abundant sunshine, high health insurance coverage.
+Areas to be aware of include high obesity rates.
+South Fork has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs